 Good to Great Schools Australia (GGSA) is a non for profit organisation that partners with schools and school systems to support school improvement from Poor to Fair, Fair to Good and Good to Great.
 We do this by attending to three important practices identified in high-performing school systems: Great Teachers, Effective Instruction and Every Child.

 The School Improvement Unit encompasses the Literacy in Remote Schools (LRS) and the Academy programs.
 These programs span remote schools across Cape York, Queensland, Western Australia and the Northern Territory.
 Good to Great Schools Australia oversees the educational program at The Cape York Aboriginal Academy at Coen and Hope Vale through a unique partnership with Queensland Department of Education and Training.

-The Music Program Manager works closely with the Coen and Hope Vale classroom music teachers, our partners Queensland Music Festival, the school Principals and the Project Owner of the CYAAA Music Program 2017 improvement project and the Comprehensive Music Program innovation project.
+The Music Program Director works closely with the Coen and Hope Vale classroom music teachers, our partners Queensland Music Festival, the school Principals and the Project Owner of the CYAAA Music Program improvement project and the Comprehensive Music Program innovation project.

 We are looking for a self-confident, results-driven individual with excellent time management and organisation skills who have the ability to work in an extremely busy environment and manage conflicting priorities.

 Positions at GGSA are subject to the successful candidate conducting a national police check and successfully obtaining a Working With Children Card (Blue card).

 We offer rewarding careers for outstanding professionals, ongoing learning and development opportunities, a collaborative culture with flexible and agile work practices that focus on driving innovation.